eqsdxr/cli-expense-tracker/README.md

 # cli-expense-tracker
-A cli expense tracker made in python3 from https://roadmap.sh/projects/expense-tracker
+A command-line expense tracker developed in python3 as a learning project.
+Source: https://roadmap.sh/projects/expense-tracker